alvarovillalbaa/alvarovillalbaa/README.md

 - 🔭 I’m currently working on Clous!
 - 🌱 And learning about implementing GenAI architectures into software.
 - 👯 I’m looking to collaborate on our open-source repos(still not available)
-- 🤔 I’m looking for help with EVERYTHING.
-I may have many too many hats to wear.
+- 🤔 I’m looking for help with building AI systems at [@cloushq](https://github.com/clous-software) .
 - 💬 Ask me about anything.
 - 📫 Follow me on [Linkedin](https://www.linkedin.com/in/alvarovillalbaperez/)
 - ⚡ Fun fact: I want to learn about everything hence I never have time to learn about anything...